KallDrexx/OcularPlane/Readme.md

 ## Concepts

 The library works based on the idea of containers.
 The server application (application with the data to debug) creates containers (identified via strings) and places objects into those containers.
 The client (via a remote interface of some sort) then queries those containers for objects, and then can perform options on those objects.
+Clients are also able to store, list and execute methods stored in containers.

 ## Networking Implementations